-- 6.6 All investments will be in Sterling. - 6.7 The Council's primary investment objective is the security of the capital investment.
+- 6.6 All investments will be in Sterling and all investment decisions are taken on data available on the day of investment. - 6.7 The Council's primary investment objective is the security of the capital investment.
 The Council will also manage the investments to meet cash flow demands and to achieve a reasonable return commensurate with the proper levels of security and liquidity.
 The risk appetite of the Council is low in order to give priority to security of its investments. - 6.8 The borrowing of monies purely to invest is unlawful and the Council will not engage in such activity.